 - The arrest record cannot relate to certain serious criminal offenses, some of which include: arson, kidnapping, homicide, drug trafficking, domestic violence, and a number of sex crimes (you can find a full list of these prohibited offenses by clicking HERE).

 Florida Record Sealing Services

-Successfully sealing a Florida criminal record will make it completely inaccessible to the general public, however, the FDLE may disclose the existence, but not the specifics, of the sealed criminal record to a limited number of criminal justice and state licensing agencies.
+Successfully sealing a Florida criminal record will make it completely inaccessible to the general public.
+Rather, a sealed record will be kept on file by certain government agencies.
+However, the record remains sealed from the public unless a court order is obtained.
+The FDLE may disclose the existence, but not the specifics, of the sealed criminal record to a limited number of criminal justice and state licensing agencies.
 A sealed Florida criminal record can typically be fully expunged 10 years after it has been sealed.

-The eligibility for record sealing in Florida is similar to the expungement requirements described above, however, record sealing applies to criminal records relating to charges in which you were (i) acquitted; or (ii) if adjudication was withheld by the court.
+The eligibility for record sealing in Florida is similar to the expungement requirements described above.
+However, record sealing applies to charges in which you were (i) acquitted; or (ii) if adjudication was withheld by the court.
 In addition to the eligibility requirements described above relating to expungements, you must no longer be under court supervision relating to the arrest or alleged criminal activity to which record sealing relates.

-Florida’s expungement and record sealing rules can be quite complex, and the process is typically lengthy and difficult to navigate without an attorney experienced in these matters.
+Florida’s expungement and record sealing rules can be quite complex.
+The process is typically lengthy and difficult to navigate without an attorney experienced in these matters.
 Our law firm is happy to help guide you through the process—we strongly encourage you to take our free, confidential Eligibility Test or give us a call toll free at (844) 947-3732 to discuss your eligibility and the process of expunging or sealing a criminal record in Florida.
-The entire process can take as long as 12 months in Florida, so the quicker you contact us, the quicker we can get to work helping you put your past mistakes permanently behind you!
+The entire process can take as long as 12 months in Florida, so the sooner you contact us, the sooner we can get to work helping you put your past mistakes permanently behind you!